-The Management Committee meets fortnightly to review the general business operations.
-Updates are provided on specific areas of responsibility and the Committee considers how current and/or projected market conditions are impacting, or likely to impact the Firm.
-The Management Committee is able to decide and execute any actions which are deemed appropriate to protect the business.
-Table 1 below provides the list of committees that report into the Management Committee.
+The Management Committee meets on a regular basis to review the general business operations.
+Updates are provided on specific areas of responsibility, and the Committee considers how current and/or projected market conditions are impacting, or likely to impact the Firm.
+The Management Committee can decide and execute any actions which are deemed appropriate to protect the business.
+Table 1 below provides the list of Committees that report into the Management Committee.

-Generation as a Non-SNI MIFIDPRU investment firm that meets the exemption in MIFIDPRU 7.1.4R, is not required to establish Risk, Remuneration and Nomination Committees.
-However, in addition to the front-line controls in place when managing client assets, Generation has established a governance structure that allows for business development, operational control, and risk management to be reviewed through a number of committees/oversight groups, as detailed in Table 1 below.
+Generation as a Non-SNI MIFIDPRU Investment Firm that meets the exemption in MIFIDPRU 7.1.4R, is not required to establish Risk, Remuneration and Nomination Committees.
+However, in addition to the front-line controls in place when managing client assets, Generation has established a governance structure that allows for business development, operational control, and risk management to be reviewed through a number of Committees/oversight groups, as detailed in Table 1 below.

 The key sponsor in establishing the governance and control environment is the Senior Partner who, in conjunction with the Management Committee, represents the Firm's senior personnel.
-In particular, as at 31 December 2023, the senior members of the Firm responsible for the corporate governance are David Blood (Senior Partner), Alexander Marshall (General Counsel and Compliance Oversight Officer), Lisa Anderson (Chief Operating Officer "COO" & Chief Risk Officer "CRO") and Ruth Kent (Head of Operations, Finance and Technology).
-The senior personnel are supported by an executive committee structure, comprising: the Operating Committee; the Risk Oversight Group ("ROG"); Valuation Oversight Group; Remuneration Committee; and Conflicts Committee.
+The senior personnel are supported by an Executive Committee structure, comprising: the Risk Oversight Group ("ROG"); Valuation Oversight Group; Remuneration Committee; and Conflicts Committee.